Lee Erwin (organist): Performance and impact

 Erwin composed music for many types of silent films, including comedies, melodramas, and epics.
 His favorite films to score were those of Buster Keaton – he devoted six years to scoring every one of Keaton's silent features.
 He felt it was important to ignore the original musical scores and re-score the films as the originals were "full of the musical cliches of the '20s", and he wanted the music to lead to appreciation of the film, not "make fun" of it.
 He commented in 1989 that, contrary to a commonly held concept regarding piano accompaniment of silent films, many theatres had small orchestras to provide music.
 He sought to provide a similar kind of sound using organs and synthesizers.
 Despite his classical training, he avoided using classical themes in his scores, finding they distracted from the overall performance.
 In his second career as a theatre organist he would watch the film on videocasette several times, denoting the exact length of each scene and making his own cue sheet accordingly.
 His classical training revealed itself in the French harmonies used in his movie compositions.
 Erwin's international education and compositional faculty helped bridge the cultural chasm between what was considered "serious" organ music and theatre organ music, which had been lightly regarded.
 Although he carefully composed scores for many silent films, he was noted for a superior improvisational ability which scores were designed to facilitate.
 Erwin was widely considered the greatest artist of silent film accompaniment and singularly responsible for the genre revival, and has been credited with helping to revive the interest in silent films in general.
 By the time of his death he had scored in excess of seventy silent films.
 He was twice named as the American Theatre Organ Society's organist of the year.

 In addition to the radio and theatre organ work which brought him popularity, in the 1960s and 1970s Erwin composed experimental electronic classical music classified as "avant-garde" for organ, electronics, or a combination.
-Musicians who have listed Erwin as a significant influence include Dennis James, David Missineo, Ben Model and Dorothy Papadakos.
+Musicians who have listed Erwin as a significant influence include Dennis James, David Messineo, Ben Model and Dorothy Papadakos.